Galway Hooker boats

 The Galway Hooker Boats

-About the traditional fishing vessels of Galway
+The traditional fishing boats of Galway ⛵

 The Galway Hooker boat, with its instantly recognisable dark red or rusty brown sails are a common feature of life on Galway Bay.
 Renowned for its beauty and resilience these ‘workhorses of the west’ are an iconic symbol of Galways’ enduring relationship with the sea.
 Their name is derived from ‘hook and line’ fishing, which involved long lines of baited hooks being dragged behind the boat with fish being caught when they took the bait.
 The main purpose of the boats was primarily to fish and carry loads of turf, livestock, general supplies, seaweed, poitín (an illegal whiskey) and lime (which was used in building mortars, hide preparation for leather making, lime wash and for water proofing walls with whitewash).